 Preventative Care Veterinarian

 When your pet first comes into our office, we recommend that he or she is given a full physical examination, so that we can establish a baseline against which to compare any and all changes related to his or her health.
 This initial examination should be followed up with regularly recurring checkups.
 We generally recommend that both cats and dogs receive a checkup at least once per year.
 In some cases, we will recommend that your pet receives an examination more frequently, based on age or other factors.
 These check-ups allow us to uncover any health issues your pet may be at risk for before the illness reaches an advanced stage, and rapidly stop them.
-At these checkups, please tell us about any changes in behavior or condition, as these could alert us of possible problems.
+At these checkups, please tell us about any changes in behavior or condition, as these could alert us to possible problems.

 It is particularly common for puppies and kittens to be infested with some variety of intestinal parasites, such as roundworms or hookworms, which they may have been born with or otherwise acquired shortly after birth.
 Even when the puppy or kitten has been dewormed by his or her breeder, it is possible that not all of the parasites were killed off.
-Adult dogs and cats can also become infested with these parasites, with how they acquire them varying between the different kinds of parasite.
+Adult dogs and cats can also become infected with these parasites, with how they acquire them varying between the different kinds of a parasite.
 Therefore, it is crucial that your pet is routinely screened for parasites.
 We recommend a fecal examination is performed every year.
 Even when the fecal examinations do not show an issue, weight loss without another explanation or diarrhea can serve as sufficient evidence of parasitic infestation, and in some cases even point to a particular type of parasite.
 In these cases, prophylactic deworming may be necessary.